liyistc/ntu-exam/README.md

-# NTU CCDS Exam Paper Template
+# NTU Exam Paper Template

-This project provides a LaTeX template for typesetting exam papers, which conform with the formatting guideline of the College of Computing and Data Science (CCDS) at the Nanyang Technological University (NTU).
+This project provides a LaTeX template for typesetting exam papers, which conform with the formatting guideline of the Nanyang Technological University (NTU).
 It relies on a document class created by Philip
 S. Hirschhorn, for which he holds the copyright.